liao961120/shadow/README.md

 ======

 All credit goes to <https://github.com/umd-mith/webvtt-player>.
-This is a slightly modified version to allow choosing audio files through a dropdown menu.
+This is a slightly modified version to allow choosing audio files through a dropdown menu or uploading them from a local device.

 ## Contributions Welcomed